-0700-0900.
-Hip hotels cluster near Frankfurt’s vast railway station (Am Hauptbahnhof, 069 265 1055), so it’s as good a place for an early start as any, with a coffee from an all-night bakery stall.
-If you’re here on a weekday, collect an iPod city guide from the tourist information office (Empfangshalle, 069 2123 8800).
+Chances are your hotel will be near to Frankfurt’s huge railway station, so be sure to kick the day off here with a coffee from an all-night bakery stall.
+If you’re here on a weekday, collect an iPod city guide from the station’s tourist information office (Empfangshalle, 069 2123 8800).
 Alternatively, you can snare a free guide from the iOS App Store for your iPhone, replete with offline maps so your smartphone data doesn’t take a battering.
-Stroll along tree-lined Kaiserstrasse through the Bahnhofsviertel, an edgy mix of 19th-century architecture, sleaze and multicultural colour with a scattering of hip bars.
-Cross the gardens at Gallusanlage to reach Willy Brandt Platz.
+Stroll along tree-lined Kaiserstraße through the Bahnhofsviertel, an edgy mix of 19th-century architecture, sleaze and multicultural colour with a scattering of hip bars.
+Cross the gardens at Gallusanlage to reach Willy-Brandt-Platz.
 Stop here for that all-important establishing shot of the Euro sign at the foot of the European Central Bank.

-0900-1100.
 In canyon-like Neue Mainzer Strasse, where skyscrapers loom overhead, it’s obvious where Frankfurt’s ‘Mainhattan’ nickname came from.
-Admire Norman Foster’s eco-friendly 1997 Commerzbank, still the pick of a tall bunch; you’ll be visiting its neighbour later.
-Continue on foot to Café Karin (Grosser Hirschgraben 28, 069 295 217), the most enduringly popular café in Frankfurt, with masses of choice on its breakfast menu and – on fine days – high demand for an outside table.
-Across the street is the Goethe-Haus (Grosser Hirschgraben 23-25, 069 138 800), where Germany’s greatest writer was born in 1749; its post-1945 transformation from smoking ruin to flawless time capsule is astonishing.
+Admire Norman Foster’s eco-friendly 1997 Commerzbank, still the pick of a tall bunch; you’ll be visiting its neighbour, the Main Tower, later.
+Continue on foot to Café Karin (Großer Hirschgraben 28, 069 295 217), the most enduringly popular café in Frankfurt, with masses of choice on its breakfast menu and – on fine days – high demand for an outside table.
+Across the street is the Goethe-Haus (Großer Hirschgraben 23-25, 069 138 800), where Germany’s greatest writer was born in 1749; its post-1945 transformation from smoking ruin to flawless time capsule is astonishing.

-1100-1300.
 The oldest bits of Frankfurt stretch east along the banks of the Main River.
-Cross bleak Berliner Strasse to reach the heavily-restored Karmelitenkloster (Münzgasse 9, 069 2123 0142).
+Cross bleak Berliner Straße to reach the heavily restored Karmeliterkloster (Münzgasse 9, 069 2123 8425).
 Hardly Frankfurt’s most-visited monument, it’s worth a stop for Jörg Ratgeb’s richly coloured, late-medieval frescoes.
 The nearby St Leonhardskirche is a small riverside church whose creative medieval architects did amazing things with Gothic vaulting.
 Unlike Frankfurt’s other churches it escaped serious wartime damage, so it still has the smell and patina of age.
 Continue along the Mainkai to reach Römerberg, Frankfurt’s most historic square, dominated by the step-gabled medieval town hall and the setting for the famous Christmas market.
 It’s all very impressive, but most of its ‘historic’ houses are modern copies; the originals vanished in the 1943 air raids.
 Plans are afoot to rebuild more on the vacant plot between Römerberg and the cathedral.
-In the middle of all this are the uncompromisingly modern Schirn Kunsthalle (Römerberg, 069 299 8820), which hosts big touring art exhibitions, and the MMK contemporary art gallery (Domstrasse 10, 069 2123 0447).
+In the middle of all this are the uncompromisingly modern Schirn Kunsthalle (Römerberg, 069 299 8820), which hosts big touring art exhibitions, and the MMK contemporary art gallery (Domstraße 10, 069 2123 0447).
 The latter is a must-see, with a vast collection of works dating from the 1940s to the modern day.
 Bacon, Lichtenstein and Warhol are all present and correct.

-1500-1700.
-Stick with Sachsenhausen for world-beating art and some of Frankfurt’s most inspired shopping.
-Clear favourite for culture vultures is the Städel art gallery (Schaumainkai 63, 069 605 0980) plays home to works ranging from the old masters to more modern collections, the latter housed in its new exhibition space beneath the lawn for its modern collections.
-Meister und Margarita (Schulstrasse 38, 069 6657 5775) sells exquisite contemporary jewelry from its atelier between the river and Alt-Sachsenhausen, while for inspired womenswear and accessories try Yasmin Lambrecht’s pretty Blütenstaub (Wallstrasse 26, 069 6032 9599) or Natascha Spendic’s Frauenzimmer (Wallstrasse 4, 069 6060 7117).
-You can get espresso with hipster trainers at Conmoto (Wallstrasse 22, 069 6696 2010) and all manner of stylish things from fashion to toys at concept store Colekt (Brückenstrasse 21, 069 1749 8949).
+Hang around in Sachsenhausen when you’ve finished lunch and indulge in some of the city’s best culture and shopping.
+The superb Städel art gallery (Schaumainkai 63, 069 605 0980) plays home to works ranging from the old masters to more modern collections, the latter housed in its new exhibition space underneath its main lawn.
+If you’re here on a Saturday, be sure to peruse the excellent flea market (which takes place every other week) for bargains, souvenirs and vintage clothing.
+For inspired womenswear and accessories, try Yasmin Lambrecht’s pretty Blütenstaub (Wallstraße 26, 069 6032 9599) or Natascha Spendic’s Frauenzimmer (Wallstraße 4, 069 6060 7117).
+You can get espresso with hipster trainers at Conmoto (Wallstraße 22, 069 6696 2010) and all manner of stylish things from fashion to toys at concept store Colekt (Brückenstrasse 21, 069 1749 8949).